tomgreenfield/AdaptHelper/README.md

 ## Commands

 Note: the following has only been tested on Windows.
-Requires [Node.js](http://nodejs.org), [Git](http://git-scm.com/) and [Grunt](http://gruntjs.com/getting-started) to be installed.
+Requires [Node.js](http://nodejs.org) and [Grunt](http://gruntjs.com/getting-started) to be installed.

 ### Grunt

-With this package you may run grunt commands inside Sublime Text.
+With this package you can run grunt commands inside Sublime Text.

 From the side bar, right-click and select *Grunt here…* on the folder you wish to grunt.

-You may either type some parameters e.g. `build` or `dev`, or just press <kbd>↵ Enter</kbd> to run the default grunt command.
+You can either type some parameters e.g. `build` or `dev`, or just press <kbd>↵ Enter</kbd> to run the default grunt command.

+### Gulp

+As with the Grunt command, you can select *Gulp here…* on the folder you wish to gulp.

 ### Other

-You may also run other commands e.g. `npm install` by selecting *Run other command here…* from a folder's context menu.
+You can also run other commands e.g. `npm install` by selecting *Run other command here…* from a folder's context menu.

 ### Cancel